lakshmi-intechcode/jng_instr_folder/week4/05_phase2_prep/2_css/README.md

 * Open up the inspector. `Do this by right clicking on the page and clicking on inspect`
 * Hover over all the layers of the various elements and check out the box model
 * Check out the example in the folder under `inspector.png`
-* You can also use the inspector to play around with styling the page.
+* You can also use the inspector to play around with styling of selected element in the "Elements" tab.
 * All edits you make in the styles portion of the inspector will be gone on refresh

 ***Five Min Exercise***